Shaher-11/restaurant-page/README.md

 ### Installation

-In order to run the linter on your local machine, please run the following commands on your terminal:
+In order to get the project on your local machine, please run the following commands on your terminal:

 > 1. Run `https://github.com/Shaher-11/restaurant-page`
 > 2. Run `cd restaurant-page`